YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/hotel_wake-up_service/delete-an-alarm.md

 ### Delete an Alarm {#delete-an-alarm}

-Through this interface, developers could delete alarm\(s\) for specific extension.（新增）
+Through this interface, developers could delete alarm\(s\) for a specific extension.

 Note: can only operate on one extension's alarm at a time.